Introduction

 Conclusion

 Understanding how to use "they will see" in Spanish, or "ellos verán", is a valuable skill for anyone learning the language.
 Whether you're describing a future event, expressing a prediction, or using it metaphorically, this phrase is both versatile and essential.
 By mastering its conjugation, context, and pronunciation, you can communicate more effectively and confidently in Spanish.
-Remember to practice regularly and pay attention to the nuances of the language to avoid common mistakes.
+On the flip side, remember to practice regularly and pay attention to the nuances of the language to avoid common mistakes.
 With time and effort, you'll be able to use "they will see" naturally and accurately in your conversations.